Welcome to the Wodonga to Cudgewa High Country Rail Trail

 Tall Trestle Treadle, Sunday 19th October, 2014

-Bookings open - Monday 18th August and close 9th October or when busses are filled.
+Bookings open - Monday 18th August and close 9th October or when buses are filled.

 For further information follow the link - Tall Trestle Treadle Information